usfsipsentinelnetwork/MIMP_Beta/README.md

 ## a) MIMP "Quick & Dirty"
 -----------------------

-In order to run this pipeline, you should have your output from basecalling arranged into folders "barcode01" or "barcode01" through "barcode**" nad the following scripts in the folders,
+In order to run this pipeline, you should have your output from basecalling arranged into folders "barcode01" or "barcode1" through "barcode**" and the following scripts in the folders,

 MIMP "Quick & Dirty": output OTU table/ phyloseq object solely on alignment to the UNITE database.